Culture Language Arts Network (CLAN)

 Language Classes

-CLAN offers a variety of robust, free, online language classes for adults and youth to learn Dakota and Ojibwe at no cost to participants.
+CLAN offers a variety of robust, online language classes for adults and youth to learn Dakota and Ojibwe at no cost to participants.
 The classes are focused on teaching the grammar and foundations of the languages.
-The courses utilize Zoom and Google Classroom.
+The courses utilize Zoom and Google Classroom — access to a computer or device with an internet connection is required to participate.

 Intro to Dakota

-CLAN offers an introductory Dakota language course that teaches students basic fundamentals, including:
+CLAN offers an introductory 10-week Dakota language course that teaches students basic fundamentals and foundational skills, including:

 - How to speak at a beginner level.